ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 - when in fixed wing flight the nose of the aircraft will try to point forward for "level" flight

-:ref:`Q_TAILSIT_THSCMX<Q_TAILSIT_THSCMX>` defines the maximum throttle scaling that will be applied to the control surfaces, this should be reduced if oscillations are seen at throttles bellow hover throttle.

 :ref:`Q_TAILSIT_RLL_MX<Q_TAILSIT_RLL_MX>` allows the roll limit angle limit to be set differently from :ref:`Q_ANGLE_MAX<Q_ANGLE_MAX>`.
 If left at zero both pitch and roll are limited by :ref:`Q_ANGLE_MAX<Q_ANGLE_MAX>`.
 If :ref:`Q_TAILSIT_RLL_MX<Q_TAILSIT_RLL_MX>` is nonzero roll angle will be limited and pitch max angle will still be :ref:`Q_ANGLE_MAX<Q_ANGLE_MAX>`.
 This should be set if your tailsitter can achieve much larger pitch angle than